FastWARC (Python)

 for record in ArchiveIterator(stream, parse_http=False):

-if the headers do not exist, so check that first.
-Also keep in mind that the block verification will fail if the reader has been (partially) consumed, so automatic HTTP parsing has to be turned off for this to work.
+Note that verify_block_digest() and verify_payload_digest() will simply return False and not raise an error if the headers do not exist, so check that first.
+Keep in mind that the block verification will fail if the reader has been (partially) consumed, so automatic HTTP parsing has to be turned off for this to work.

 Warning